Chapter 1. Overview of Network Functions Virtualization

 /usr/share/openstack-tripleo-heat-templates/ on the undercloud node.

-The following sections provide more details on how to plan and configure the heat template files for NFV using the Red Hat OpenStack Platform director.
+The Hardware requirements and Software requirements sections provide more details on how to plan and configure the heat template files for NFV using the Red Hat OpenStack Platform director.